Skip to content

 }

 This setup creates two feature flags.
-Authentication and LocationTracking with options taken from the feature(name) { } block.
-Key things that might not be that obvious.
+Authentication and LocationTracking with options taken from the feature(name) { } and disabledFeature(name) { } blocks.

 package io.mehow.laboratory.sample